mihnearad/password-generator/README.md

 # Password Generator

+This is a fork from the original creator: https://github.com/ramazancetinkaya/password-generator

 This is a simple password generator web application built with HTML, CSS, and JavaScript.
 It allows users to customize their passwords based on length and complexity preferences.

 ## Demo